Health Services Department Personnel will:

 - Vomiting has occurred two or more times within past 24 hours.

 - Diarrhea is present.
+(3 or more episodes in 24 hours)

 - Children with chickenpox should be excluded from school until the blisters become dry and until 24 hours have passed with no new blisters occurring.